-The 17-mile drive from Monterey to Carmel is definitely one to remember.
-Between the forest life and the Pacific Ocean right next you, you’re definitely going to want to have your camera ready.
-Enjoy world-class shopping in Carmel and some of the cutest coastal homes you’ll ever see before jumping back in the car.
+The 17mi (27km) drive from Monterey to Carmel is one to remember.
+Between the forest life and the Pacific Ocean right next you, you’re going to want to have your camera ready.
+Enjoy souvenir shopping in Carmel and some of the cutest coastal homes you’ll ever see before jumping back in the car.

 Cambria will be the farthest south your trip will take you.
 This seaside village located in San Luis Obispo County has a lot of history to share.
 Get an idea of Cambria’s culture by visiting Hearst San Simeon State Park.
 Pack a lunch and hike around the trails, soak in all the beauty and nature of Cambria’s natural habitats.
 Before it gets dark, make sure to check out Friends of the Elephant Seal, an observation spot where elephant seals tend to hang out along the shores.

 Make the trek northeast to Yosemite National Park.
 Don’t worry, you’ll be enjoying two awesome nights in this national park.
 Hike the trails with a knowledgeable ranger leading the way so you get the most out of your stay.